cookie-status/cookie-status-dev/content/safari/_index.md

 Similarly, Safari protects against **tracker collusion**, where multiple tracking domains in a redirect chain can feed information to each other to build a comprehensive profile of the user.
 If one domain in this chain is classified as having cross-site tracking capabilities, then all domains in the redirect chain will be classified as well.

 With **Safari 14**, WebKit's [tracking preventions](https://webkit.org/tracking-prevention/) are extended to **all** browsers running on the iOS platform.
 There is no way for the browser or any app using the browser to toggle these protections off.
 Only the user can opt-out of cross-site tracking protections.

+WebKit browsers also delete **all site data** (script-writable storage, all cookies) if the site domain has been classified by ITP and if there has been no meaningful interaction with the site in first-party context in the last 30 days.
+Granted access through Storage Access API resets the timer as well.